Definition

 android:layout_height="wrap_content"

-android:text="Bottom and right offsets added to some drawables, the appearance should be self-explanatory"
+android:text="Bottom and right offsets added to some drawables,

 android:layout_margin="5px"